 List View: A list of individual records displayed on a module’s home page.

 Open Source CRM: The source code of a CRM is available for modifications.
-An organization can make changes in the CRM to align it with its business model.
+An organization can get CRM consultancy to determine what changes can be made in the CRM to align it with its business model.

 Opportunity: Potential prospects or clients who are interested in your product.

 Purchase Order: A document issued by a buyer to a seller that indicates types, quantities, and agreed prices for products or services.

 Quote: A formal offer for products or services proposed at specific prices and related payment terms that is sent to a prospective customer.

 Roles: A defined set of user rights or permissions which determines the tasks a particular user can perform.

 Sales Force Automation: A software used exclusively by sales teams to automate business tasks such as scheduling appointments, managing opportunities, sales processing, etc. as well as analyzing sales forecasts and performance.

 (You can also check out the difference between CRM & Sales Force automation)

 Sales Order: A document used by businesses to track and complete a customer order.